Migration studies: Urbanism

 Scholars of migration in the context of urbanism consider the dynamics of how cities and migrant populations interact.
 This can include issues of town planning, issues of ghettoisation and social exclusion, and processes of integration and community-building.
 Urbanists may also consider how one can regard refugee camps as global cities, and how to plan, develop, and operate these camp spaces.

 Economics

-The economic results of migration are a popular area of research and stimulate much consequent debate.
-Perhaps the most publicly-discussed topic within the economics of migration is transnational labour migration and how migrants are either encouraged or discouraged to move as a result of economic considerations, this remains a controversial and multifaceted topic.
+The economic results of migration, (e.g. human capital flight) are a popular area of research and stimulate much consequent debate.
+Perhaps the most publicly discussed topic within the economics of migration is transnational labour migration and how migrants are either encouraged or discouraged to move as a result of economic considerations, this remains a controversial and multifaceted topic.
 Migration is researched in relation to its impacts on both sending and destination communities.
 The study of how migrant workers send remittances is another frequent topic for scholars studying the economics of migration.
 Some research has focused on novel topics including the internal economies of refugee camps, the economics of human trafficking, and how employment law affects undocumented workers.